linode/docs/docs/security/encryption/gpg-keys-to-send-encrypted-messages/index.md

 ## Exchange Public Keys

-You will need to exhange public keys with someone in order to securely communicate with them.
+You will need to exchange public keys with someone in order to securely communicate with them.
 If you do not want to make your key available on a [key server](#submit-your-gpg-key-to-a-key-server), you can exchange keys with someone directly by exporting your public key and sending them directly to the recipient.

 ### Export Your Public Key